 About Everlea Yarn

-I am a trained textile artist, having received a Bachelor of Fine Arts from Concordia University's Fibres program in 2013 (Montreal), preceded by a technical Textile Art diploma from Capilano University (2010, North Vancouver).
+I am a trained textile artist, having received a Bachelor of Fine Arts from Concordia University's Fibres program in 2013, preceded by a technical Textile Art diploma from Capilano University.

+My signature line of fingering, sport and worsted weight merino wool yarns begin as 100% organic merino sourced from New Zealand which is spun in Ontario and then dyed by me here in British Columbia with plant dyes, some of which are foraged locally.
 Textiles dyed with natural dyes become more beautiful over time, especially Indigo, which is by far my favourite dye source.
-In my practice, I choose plant sources which are historically industry-standard, providing you with naturally dyed yarns that are lightfast and washfast.
+In my practice, I choose plant sources which are historically industry-standard, providing naturally dyed yarns that are lightfast and washfast.

-Everlea Yarn's Beginnings
+Everlea Yarn Co's Beginnings

-Everlea Yarn evolved out of my art practice, at the center of which is an investigation into my relationships with others.
-In my art practice I explore ideas of how personal growth can be either challenged or realized through one's perception of their surroundings.
-In 2013, having just graduated from university as well as welcomed our son Sam into the universe, my family and I moved to the New York metropolitan area for my partner's education.
-It was there that Katie Earle and I, both Fibres graduates of Concordia University, formed Everlea Textiles, an art collective based on the sole notion of supporting each other in our respective artistic pursuits.
-We organized photoshoots, attended seminars together and shared skills with each other.
-In 2014 I received by first Mirrix Loom and began pursuing tapestry as my primary artistic medium, using my own naturally dyed yarns.
-I shared my tapestry skills with Katie, who was already an established hand-weaver, and in 2017, after having moved across the continent back to my home province BC, Katie and I began a long distance collaboration, weaving a joint series of tapestries based on photos taken during our collaboration in New York.
+Everlea Yarn Co evolved out of my art practice, at the center of which is an investigation into my relationships with others.
+I explore ideas of how personal growth can be either challenged or realized through one's perception of their surroundings.
+In 2010 I met Katherine Earle and that is where Everlea began.

+In 2013, having just graduated from university as well as welcomed my son Sam into the universe, my family and I moved to the New York metropolitan area for my partner's education.
+It was there that Katherine Earle and I, both Fibres graduates of Concordia University, formed Everlea Textiles; an art collective based on the sole notion of supporting each other in our respective artistic pursuits.
+We organized photoshoots, attended seminars together and shared skills with one another.
+In 2014 I began pursuing tapestry as my primary artistic medium using my own naturally dyed yarns.
+I shared my tapestry skills with Katherine, who was already an established hand-weaver, and in 2017, after having moved across the continent back to my home province of British Columbia, Katherine and continued our collaboration long-distance, weaving a joint series of tapestries based on photos taken during time together in New York.
 Our project website can be found here: www.everleatextileart.weebly.com

 Thank you for following along!
 Join my mailing list for monthly updates HERE